junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Placed on the Union Calendar, Calendar No. 46.
 - 2017-04-05 — Reported by the Committee on Judiciary.
 H. Rept.
 115-80.
 - 2017-04-05 — Reported by the Committee on Judiciary.
 H. Rept.
 115-80.
+- 2017-04-06 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.